-Meniscus Repair Rehabilitation Program
+Meniscus Repair Rehabilitation Program Root Repair / Unstable Repair

 The Gundersen Sports Medicine Meniscus Repair Rehabilitation Program is an evidence-based and soft tissue healing dependent program allowing patients to progress to vocational and sports-related activities as quickly and safely as possible.
+WB will be restricted for 6 weeks to avoid overstressing the healing tissue.
 Individual variations will occur depending on surgical technique and the patient's response to treatment.
-This program is outlined for mid body and posterior horn repairs of the meniscus and root meniscus repairs. (for anterior horn repairs limit excessive extension initially).
+This program is outlined for mid body and posterior horn repairs of the meniscus (for anterior horn repairs limit excessive extension initially).

-If an ACL Reconstruction and Meniscus Repair are performed, follow the Meniscus Repair Program for 7-8 weeks, then transition to the ACL Reconstruction Program.
+If an ACL Reconstruction and Meniscus Repair are performed, limit ROM 0-90 for 2 weeks and then progress to full passively.
+No weightbearing flexion for 6 weeks.
+No squatting >90 for 4 months.
+Otherwise follow ACL protocol.
 Return to play will be 9-12 months.

-Phase I: 0-6 weeks Immediate post op maximum protection phase Goals Protect anatomic repair Minimize knee joint effusion Gently increase ROM per guidelines, emphasis on extension Encourage quadriceps function Prevent negative effects of immobilization ROM • wk 0-2: 0-90 deg • wk 2-6: progress as tolerated.
-Goal of full ROM by 6-10 weeks Patient will use the post-op brace until wk 7-8.
-WB wk 0-2: NWB with brace locked into extension • wk 2-6: NWB with brace unlocked if good extension ROM and quadriceps control.
-Precautions / Guidelines Must follow the WB restrictions as mentioned above to protect the healing meniscus. • Encourage AROM 0-90 deg in NWB to promote healing, prevent atrophy of soft tissue and bone, and prevent a decrease in collagen content in the healing meniscus which occurs with immobilization.
-Early AROM in limited range does not affect the tensile properties of the meniscus. • Emphasis on regaining extension ROM ASAP as this is the most stable position for the meniscus and will decrease stress to the PF joint during ambulation. • No isolated resistance to knee flexion for 6 weeks secondary to the semimembranosus attachment to the medial meniscus / popliteus to the lateral meniscus.
+Phase I: 0-6 weeks Immediate post op maximum protection phase Goals Protect anatomic repair Minimize knee joint effusion Gently increase ROM, emphasis on extension Encourage quadriceps function Prevent negative effects of immobilization ROM / Brace Wk 0-2: 0-90 deg • After 2 wk, progress ROM as tolerated in NWB position with goal of full by 6-10 weeks but ideally ASAP.
+Knee flexion motion with WB should be discouraged until after 6 weeks.
+Patient will use the post-op brace until wk 7-8.
+WB wk 0-6: NWB with brace locked into extension Precautions / Guidelines Must follow the WB restrictions as mentioned above to protect the healing meniscus.
+Encourage AROM in NWB to promote healing, prevent atrophy of soft tissue and bone, and prevent a decrease in collagen content in the healing meniscus which occurs with immobilization.
+Early AROM does not affect the tensile properties of the meniscus.
+Emphasis on regaining extension ROM ASAP as this is the most stable position for the meniscus and will decrease stress to the PF joint during ambulation.
+No isolated resistance to knee flexion for 6 weeks secondary to the semimembranosus attachment to the medial meniscus / popliteus to the lateral meniscus.
 Avoid twisting and pivoting motions for 10-12 weeks to minimize shear forces.
-Avoid deep squatting (>90 deg) until 4-6 months Modalities Cryotherapy 15 minutes in duration 3x/day IFC for pain/effusion if needed NMES quadriceps if needed Lindated 11/2019
+Avoid deep squatting (>90 deg) until 4-6 months Modalities Cryotherapy 15 minutes in duration 3x/day IFC for pain/effusion if needed NMES quadriceps if needed GUNDERSEN